HCA97/LOL-Match-Outcome/README.md

 ```

 > ***Note:**
-> I didnt wanted to use github actions because I didn't feel safe putting keys in github secrets.*
+> I didn't want to use GitHub actions because I didn't feel safe putting keys in GitHub secrets.*

 > ***Note:**
-> Before you approve apply make sure you double check the changes.*
+> Before you approve the apply, make sure you double-check the changes.*

 ### 2. Prefect Blocks